-We are pleased to inform you that the Colorado Department of Natural Resources, Colorado Water Conservation Board (CWCB) has approved a portion of your request for funding pursuant to the WSRF Grant Program ("Program").
+We are pleased to inform you that the Colorado Department of Natural Resources, Colorado Water Conservation Board (CWCB) has approved your request for previously Board approved funds pursuant to the WSRF Grant Program ("Program").
 This letter authorizes you to proceed with the White River Algae Research Project ("Project") in accordance with the terms of this Grant Award Letter.